Great slaty woodpecker: Ecology

-Like all woodpeckers, breeding pairs roost in separate tree holes but regularly vocalized to stay in contact.
+Like all woodpeckers, breeding pairs roost in separate tree holes but regularly call to stay in contact.
 The pair bond appears to be lifelong.
 These woodpeckers engage in displays, largely for territorial purposes.
 Displays include head-swinging, where the appears to lag behind the body in swinging movements, whinnying calls and widen their wings and tail considerably.
 Few nests of the species have been described in detail, but at least occasionally nests are raised cooperatively by groups.
-Known nests, at anywhere from 9 to 45 m in height in the trees, were located in very large trees.
+Known nests, at anywhere from 9 to 45 m in height in the trees, are located in very large trees.
 When excavating the nest hole, both parents participate but reportedly the male does the majority of the work.
 The nest hole entrance will be around 10 cm across, but much wider inside the tree.
 The pair will only use a nest from a prior year if competition is too overbearing for a newly constructed hole.
 The nesting season, in Malaysia at least, appears to be from March to August.
 The clutch reportedly consists of two to four eggs, which are incubated by both parents.
 Both parents also feed and generally brood the young.
 The young great slaty woodpeckers probably stay with their parents until the next breeding season.